 Scrambled eggs are an easy classic to have any morning of the week for breakfast.
 The keys to making the most delicious scrambled eggs are the pan, the fat you cook with, what eggs you choose and how hot you cook them.

 All you need is some good cold grass-fed butter and local free-range organic eggs.
-Spending a little more on your eggs with make a huge difference and totally worth it when it comes to taste and what you are actually eating!
+Spending a little more on your eggs makes a huge difference and totally worth it when it comes to taste and what you are actually eating!
 Splurge, it’s worth it!

 Sautéed mushrooms and onions go great with scrambled eggs.

 I am going to show you how easy and simple it is to make scrambled eggs without milk.
 It’s important that you cook them in a hot pan and don’t cook them too far.
 Nobody likes rubbery scrambled eggs.

 Follow along and see how fast, easy, and delicious this recipe is!
 You might even say it’s a game-changer recipe!
 If you’re a breakfast person you really need to try my french toast recipe.